mbridak/not1mm/README.md

 ## Editing macro keys

-To edit the CW macros, choose `File` > `Edit CW Macros`.
+To edit the macros, choose `File` > `Edit Macros`.
 This will open your systems registered text editor with current macros loaded.
 When your done just save the file and close the editor.
+The file loaded to edit will be determined by your current operating mode.

+### Macro substitutions

 You can include a limited set of substitution instructions.

 - {MYCALL} Sends the station call.
 - {HISCALL} Send what's in the callsign field.
-- {SNT} Sends 5nn
+- {SNT} Sends 5nn (cw) or 599 (ssb)
 - {SENTNR} Sends whats in the SentNR field.

+### Macro use with voice

+The macros when used with voice, will also accept filenames of WAV files to play, excluding the file extension.
+The filename must be enclosed by brackets.
+For example `[CQ]` will play `cq.wav`, `[again]` will play `again.wav`.
+The wav files are stored in the operators personal data directory.
+The filenames must be in lowercase.
+See [Various data file locations](#various-data-file-locations) above for the location of your data files.
+For me, the macro `[cq]` will play `/home/mbridak/.local/share/not1mm/K6GTE/cq.wav`

+The current wav files in place are not the ones you will want to use.
+They sound like some little kid.
+You can use something like Audacity to record new wav files in your own voice.

+Aside from the `[filename]` wav files, there are also NATO phonetic wav files for each letter and number.
+So if your macro key holds `{HISCALL} {SNT} {SENTNR}` and you have entered the K5TUX in callsign field during CQ WW SSB while in CQ Zone 3.
+You'll here Kilo 5 Tango Uniform X-ray, 5 9 9, 3.
+Hopefully not in a little kids voice.

+Right now, the sound is played out of the default sound device.
+This is NOT what we want.
+I still have to code up the dialog to choose the correct sound device to use.

 ## cty.dat and QRZ lookups for distance and bearing